We will only hold your personal information for as long as necessary for business purposes or if we are required to keep it by law.

 You usually have the right to know where we obtain your data from.
 We obtain your personal data directly from you in a number of ways, for example; when you fill in a form on our website, when you email or call us, when you visit our offices or access council services.
 We can also obtain your data indirectly from a variety of sources such as partner organisations or contractors that work with us.
 Where necessary, particularly for investigations and regulatory work, we can also collect personal data from publicly available sources such as social media profiles, Companies House or freely available news articles.

-You can find out how long we keep data on the following link:
+You can find out how long we keep data using the quick link above.

 You can ask to see what data we hold about you and ask to be sent a copy.
 This is called a Subject Access Request.
 Submit a request online through My Account.

 Subject Access Requests will be free of charge unless there is a lot of work or a lot of photocopying and postage, which we are allowed to charge a reasonable fee for.

 - correct your data if you think it is wrong (Right to Rectification);

 - erase your personal data in certain circumstances (Right to Erasure);